-• COMMISSION ON LAWYER ASSISTANCE (COLAP)
+COMMISSION ON LAWYER ASSISTANCE (COLAP)

-The ABA Commission on Lawyer Assistance Programs (CoLAP) mission is devoted to the advancement of well-being in the legal profession and to assure that every judge, lawyer, and law student has access to support and assistance when confronting alcoholism, substance abuse disorders, or mental health issues.
+The ABA Commission on Lawyer Assistance Program's (CoLAP) mission is devoted to the advancement of well-being in the legal profession and to assure that every judge, lawyer, and law student has access to support and assistance when confronting alcoholism, substance abuse disorders, or mental health issues.
 For more information, please visit americanbar.org/groups/lawyer_assistance/about_us/.

-• LAWYER'S ASSISTANCE PROGRAMS (LAP)
+LAWYER'S ASSISTANCE PROGRAMS (LAP)

-Lawyer's assistance programs (LAP) exist in every state to help lawyers, judges, and law students manage stress, cope with depression, seek and maintain substance use recovery, and many other problems.
+Lawyer's Assistance Programs (LAP) exist in every state to help lawyers, judges, and law students manage stress, cope with depression, seek and maintain substance use recovery, and many other problems.
 These programs are confidential (they do not report to the Bar Examiner).
 The Vermont Lawyers Assistance Program's hotline is 802-355-4352.

-• ADDITIONAL SERVICES
+ADDITIONAL SERVICES

-For persons with disabilities to connect with local programs for crisis intervention, peer counseling, court advocacy, referrals, and other services, please call 800-489-7273.
+Persons with disabilities can connect with local programs for crisis intervention, peer counseling, court advocacy, referrals, and other services by calling 800-489-7273.
 Deaf Vermonters Advocacy Services can be reached at 802-661-4091.